josepavaa118/CypressPOM/README.md

 `npm run cypress:report` Will allow you to run the automation in headless mode with reports enabled.
 Default Browser: Electron (this can be changed if necessary)

 ## Upcoming updates
-* Additional Test Cases, Cypress Update and a heavy Refactor will be done*
+* Additional Test Cases and a heavy Refactor will be done*

 ## Discarded Work
 * I was trying to set up this automation with Docker, however for some reason it simply didn't work.
 The idea was to get the generated reports from the Docker Image, but everytime all I've got was an empty folder.
 Since I was following some Cypress course I (of coursed) compared the situation with different course mates and even the instructor.
 But it seems like this is some weird issue not even the instructor was able to address.
 So after several attempts to solve it.
 I had no choice but to discard it